abhin4v/abhin4v.github.io/posts/fast-sudoku-solver-in-haskell-1.md

     and its solution
 ```

-Each cell in the grid is a member of one row, one column and one sub-grid (called "block" in general).
-Digits in the pre-filled cells impose constraints on the row, column, and sub-grids they are part of.
-For example, if a cell contains "1" then no other cell in that cell's row, column or sub-grid can contain "1".
+Each cell in the grid is member of one row, one column and one sub-grid (called _block_ in general).
+Digits in the pre-filled cells impose constraints on the rows, columns, and sub-grids they are part of.
+For example, if a cell contains `1` then no other cell in that cell's row, column or sub-grid can contain `1`.
 Given these constraints, we can devise a simple algorithm to solve Sudoku:

 1. Each cell contains either a single digit or has a set of possible digits.
 For example, a grid showing the possibilities of all non-filled cells for the sample puzzle above:
 <small>